TEACHING CHILDREN TO READ IN DIVERSE COMMUNITIES: A Practical Guide to Reading Success, Second Edition

 For Student (Value Series):

-►Updated Coverage of Current Strategies, Topics, and Scholarly Research ─ The text has been updated and streamlined to reflect recent real world examples, strategies, and scholarship.
+►Updated Coverage of Current Strategies, Topics, and Scholarly Research.
+The text has been updated and streamlined to reflect contemporary topics, strategies, and scholarship.
+The text has been updated and streamlined to reflect recent real world examples, strategies, and scholarship.
 The growing body of knowledge on student diversity, including Limited English Proficiency (LEP) students and the increasing number of children living under the poverty line, is also explored.

 ►Flexible Format & Organization.
 The texts modular format presents students with core materials in digestible chunks.
 In addition, it provides a framework for understanding diversity and developing a teaching style that respects, celebrates, and capitalizes on the strengths of all students.

 ►Accessible and Easy-to-Use Guide.
 Clear, comprehensible presentation offers the latest information on effective reading strategies and culturally responsive instruction in today's classrooms.

 ►Unique Narrative.
 A natural and relaxed writing style stimulates a sense of a conversation between the author and reader and encourages today’s reading teachers to believe in their professional abilities.